-Chapter 7, "Backing Up Virtual Disks in vSphere," on page 57 presents these algorithms in more detail and includes code samples.
-For best practices in backup and restore, see "Tips and Best Practices" on page 81.
+Chapter 7 Backing Up Virtual Disks in vSphere presents these algorithms in more detail and includes code samples.
+For best practices in backup and restore, see Tips and Best Practices.

 Backup and Recovery Example

 The VMware vSphere API method queryChangedDiskArea returns a list of disk sectors that changed between an existing snapshot, and some previous time identified by a change ID.